open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   }

   // TraceState conveys information about request position in multiple distributed tracing graphs.
-  // It is a list of Tracestate.Entry with a maximum of 32 members in the list.
+  // It is a collection of TracestateEntry with a maximum of 32 members in the list.
   //
-  // See the https://github.com/w3c/distributed-tracing for more details about this field. repeated TraceEntry tracestate = 3;
+  // See the https://github.com/w3c/distributed-tracing for more details about this field. repeated TraceStateEntry tracestate = 3;

   // parent_span_id is the `span_id` of this span's parent span.
 If this is a root span, then this
   // field must be omitted.
 The ID is an 8-byte array.